JulianBell106/lamulettipizza/PROJECT.md

 ```

 **Firestore composite index required:**
 The Account page queries orders by `(customerId + createdAt desc)`.
-This requires a composite index.
 Firestore will not create it automatically — on first run it surfaces a direct link in the browser console (`failed-precondition` error).
-Click the link, create the index, wait ~60–90 seconds to build. **This is a go-live task — see Section 23.**
+Click the link, create the index, wait ~60–90 seconds to build. **Already created for La Muletti ✅**

 ---